markuryy/R-Pilot/DEPLOYMENT.md

 Your R-Pilot instance will now be available at:
 - Frontend: https://rpilot.yourdomain.com
-- With auth token: The link shown in backend container logs
+- With auth token: Check backend logs with `docker compose logs backend`

 ## Environment Variables